-There's new hope for people with refractory depression, or depression that doesn't respond to conventional treatment.
-Psychiatry and behavioral health specialists at The University of Kansas Health System are offering a new, drug-free therapy called transcranial magnetic stimulation (TMS) – an FDA-cleared, noninvasive treatment that uses magnetic energy to stimulate brain cells and improve symptoms of depression.
+There's new hope for people with refractory depression, which is depression that doesn't respond to conventional treatment.
+Psychiatry and behavioral health specialists at The University of Kansas Health System offer a new, drug-free therapy called transcranial magnetic stimulation (TMS) – an FDA-cleared, noninvasive treatment that uses magnetic energy to stimulate brain cells and improve the symptoms of depression.

-The innovative design of NeuroStar® TMS Therapy ensures that the right treatment dose is delivered to the right parts of the brain every time.
-Specially contoured electromagnetic coils are properly positioned on the scalp by a trained professional in a clinical setting.
-When activated, they precisely deliver stimulation to the brain, resulting in safe, targeted, full-strength treatment for effective results, even if the patient happens to move during the treatment session.
+The design of NeuroStar® TMS Therapy ensures that the right treatment dose is delivered to the right parts of the brain every time.
+When activated, it precisely delivers stimulation to the brain, resulting in safe, targeted, full-strength treatment for effective results.

 In clinical studies, those who received treatment with NeuroStar TMS Therapy reported improvements in depression symptoms after 4-6 weeks.
 Additionally:

-- 1 in 2 patients experienced significant improvement
+- 1 in 2 people experienced significant improvement

-Side effects from TMS treatment are minimal and can include mild-to-moderate pain or discomfort at the treatment site.
+Side effects from TMS treatment are minimal and can include mild to moderate pain or discomfort at the treatment site.
 TMS can safely be used with or without antidepressant medications.
-For some patients, TMS therapy can provide a treatment option without the side effects associated with antidepressant medication.
+For some people, TMS therapy can provide a treatment option without the side effects associated with antidepressant medication.